 This belt-drive garage door opener DIY repair guide gives step-by-step instructions for replacing the belt.
 Located along the rail, the belt connects to the trolley and moves the trolley along the rail to raise and lower the garage door.
 The garage door won’t work at all with a broken belt.
 Replace the belt with a manufacturer-approved replacement part if it’s broken or damaged.

-Time required: Less than 60 min.
+The time required: Less than 60 min.

 - Step ladder